uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 26 June 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria (UVic).
-It is an incomplete draft and thus subject to change.
+Jentery Sayers created it on 19 May 2026 and last updated it on 2 July 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria (UVic).
+It is a draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

-# Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)
+# Gameplay Metadata Schema (GPMS) (DRAFT)

 Jentery Sayers and the Praxis Studio developed this metadata schema to describe video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for release in 2026-27.